 - Treatment Methods utilized for Substance Use Disorder at Hotel California by the Sea

 - Thirteen Principles of Effective Drug Addiction Treatment

 - Orange County Substance Abuse Programs

 - Request a Call

-Hotel California by the Sea treats individuals suffering with substance use disorder and those with co-occurring mental health diagnoses.
-With the use of evidence-informed behavioral health therapies, individuals receiving substance abuse treatment can improve healthy life and coping skills, modify their attitudes and behaviors towards substance use, and create a plan for how to persist in their lives free from drugs and alcohol.
-We offer alcohol and drug rehab programs at the inpatient and outpatient level of care.
-By offering a full continuum of care, it enables us to work with patients over a period of the standard 90 days and support them through each transition process of substance abuse treatment programming.
+Hotel California by the Sea treats individuals suffering from substance use disorder and those with co-occurring mental health diagnoses.
+With the use of evidence-informed behavioral health therapies, individuals receiving substance use disorder treatment can improve their health and coping skills, modify their attitudes and behaviors towards drug use, and create a plan for how to persist in their lives free from drugs and alcohol.
+We offer alcohol and drug rehab programs at the inpatient and outpatient levels of care.
+Offering a full continuum of care, it enables us to work with patients over a period of the standard 90 days and support them through each transition process of substance use disorder treatment programming.

 What is Substance Use Disorder?

 Substance use disorder (SUD) is a mental disorder in which an individual is unable to control the use of substances such as drugs or alcohol.
 This affects the person’s behavior and will lead to addiction and dependency on the drug or alcohol to function.
 These individuals suffering from SUD require specialized addiction treatment at an inpatient rehab facility in order to help them stop compulsive drug-seeking behavior and excessive use.

 Those who face SUD are also vulnerable to experiencing co-occurring mental health disorders.
 These two often go hand in hand and while they do commonly occur together, it does not mean that one has caused the other.
 Some of the most common co-occurring mental disorders include: